 Historical reference of a hatchback-type car can be traced back to the 1930s by Citroën; a French car company which developed the first modern hatchback; The Citroën 11CV Commerciale.

-It was not until 1983, the year in which India got its first hatchback; The Maruti 800, which set a record with an astounding 2.7 million units sold until production ceased in 2013.
-The Maruti 800 still remains the second-largest selling car after the Hindustan Ambassador.
+It was not until 1983, India got its first hatchback; The Maruti 800.
+Maruti 800 with its 800cc engine, set a record with an astounding 2.7 million units sold until production ceased in 2013.
+This car still remains the second-largest selling car after the Hindustan Ambassador.

 Did you know?
 7 out of 10 best selling cars of 2018 are hatchbacks, counting the likes of Maruti Suzuki Alto, Hyundai i10, Tata Tiago, Renault Kwid and more.

 So, why does India love these hatchback type cars?
 What makes them so special?
 And should you consider a hatchback for your new car purchase?
 GoMechanic reports.